ReviewMyContract.aiReview My Contract

 For Sellers in M&A. Your priorities:

 *Minimize exclusivity duration.* Every day of exclusivity is an opportunity cost — you cannot accept a competing bid.
 Push for the shortest exclusivity period that gives the buyer a realistic path to closing.
 If the buyer claims to need 90 days, ask what specific workstreams require that time and negotiate specific milestones (e.g., the buyer must deliver a markup of the definitive agreement within 30 days, or exclusivity terminates).
+The milestone approach (illustrated in the example clause) is increasingly standard in the market.

 *Negotiate break-up fee trigger events.* If you agree to a break-up fee payable upon your accepting a competing offer (seller's break-up fee), ensure it is limited to situations where you are actively shopping the deal in violation of exclusivity — not every case of the deal not closing.